-Interest Rate Risk – When interest rate rises, the price of bonds go down which means you can lose investment value.
-So you have to invest as per the interest rate movement or better will match investment horizon with deft fund average maturities.
+Interest Rate Risk – When the interest rate rises, the price of bonds goes down which means you can lose investment value.
+So you have to invest as per the interest rate movement or better will match investment horizon with debt fund average maturities.

-The risk in debt mutual funds is complex & it is definitely beyond the 2 points that I have mentioned.
-You should check 15 types of Risk that affect your investment here
+The risks in debt mutual funds are complex & it is definitely beyond the 2 points that I have mentioned.
+You should check 15 types of Risks that affect your investment here

 Risks of Balanced Mutual Funds

 Higher exposure to Equity – Some fund managers in hope of higher returns, increase exposure to equity and sometimes to volatile equity.
 This can backfire and the scheme can lose value.

 Debt Holdings – If the fund has long-duration bonds and the interest rates rise, the portfolio can lose value.